-- 11. The variance applications are currently being heard by the Board of Adjustment.
+- 12. The variance applications are currently being heard by the Board of Adjustment.
 The Board held a hearing on July 12, 2016 and continued the hearing until August 9, 2016.
 This proposed rezoning application therefore cannot be approved if the variance applications are not also approved in conformance to ordinance standards. - Update 8/12/16: At the August 9 meeting per that applicant's request, the variance application hearings were continued again until the Board's September 13, 2016 meeting.
-The request was made in order for the applicant to have more time to address staff comments. - 12.
+The request was made in order for the applicant to have more time to address staff comments. - UPDATE 9/19/16: At the September 13 Board of Adjustment meeting the applicant withdrew their request for the variances. - 13.
 The rezoning plan/Special Use Permit plan also includes a 30,000 sqft recycling building located toward Holbrooks Road.
 The purpose of this metal building is to make the recycling and separation of the construction debris more efficient.
-This facility would reduce the amount of waste added to the landfill and thus increase the lifespan of the use. - 13.
-It is estimated that with the combination of adding another fill area over the creek and the addition of the recycling facility on site, the lifespan of the landfill will be extended another 40-50 years. - 14.
+This facility would reduce the amount of waste added to the landfill and thus increase the lifespan of the use. - 14.
+It is estimated that with the combination of adding another fill area over the creek and the addition of the recycling facility on site, the lifespan of the landfill will be extended another 40-50 years. - 15.
 Article 9.23 of the Huntersville Zoning Ordinance requires that landfills in the SP district be issued a Special Use Permit by the Town Board.
 The Special Use Permit (SUP) is being processed concurrently with the rezoning application.
-Therefore the SUP is tentatively scheduled to go before the Planning Board on August 23 for recommendation to the Town Board at their September 6 meeting. - 15.
+Therefore the SUP is tentatively scheduled to go before the Planning Board on August 23 for recommendation to the Town Board at their September 6 meeting. - 16.
 A neighborhood meeting was held on Monday June 27, 2016.
 The invitation list, attendance list and summary of the meeting are included in your agenda packet.